Ready Player One (film): Release

-Theatrical

 Ready Player One was originally scheduled to be released on December 15, 2017.
 However, on February 9, 2016, it was delayed to March 30, 2018, to avoid competition with Star Wars: The Last Jedi.
 In January 2018, it was announced the film's release date had been moved up one day to March 29.
 The film had its world premiere at the Paramount Theatre in Austin, Texas on March 11, 2018 (as part of the South by Southwest Film Festival).
 Warner Bros. distributed the film worldwide, with Village Roadshow Pictures distributing in several overseas territories.
 Around the same time, the massively multi-player online game platform Roblox held an event based on it.
 The winner of the event was the user r0cu.

 Home media

 Ready Player One was released on digital copy on July 3, 2018, and on 4K UHD Blu-ray, Blu-ray 3D, Blu-ray, and DVD on July 24, 2018.
-The film debuted at the top of the NPD VideoScan First Alert chart, a tracker of combined domestic Blu-Ray and DVD unit sales, for the week ending on July 27, 2018.
+The film debuted at the top of the NPD VideoScan First Alert chart, a tracker of combined domestic Blu-ray and DVD unit sales, for the week ending on July 27, 2018.
 It retained the No. 1 spot on the chart for the week ending on August 4, 2018.